yourparkingspace/googlemaps-spm/README.md

 This repo is a fork of [YAtechnologies/GoogleMaps-SP](https://github.com/YAtechnologies/GoogleMaps-SP) with some tweeks that adds support for ARM64 simulator.

 This repo is provided as is, without any guarantee.
-It can (hopefully) become obsolete once Google fixes their SDKs.